Last Updated: October 25, 2022

+Percocet is a combination medication and includes oxycodone, an opioid, and acetaminophen, commonly known as Tylenol.
 Percocet is an effective way to treat pain but has a high risk of misuse, abuse and addiction.
-Learning the effects and risks of Percocet can help with appropriate use or help to identify when medical treatment or rehab might be needed.
+Learning the effects and risks of Percocet can help with appropriate use or help identify when medical treatment or rehab might be needed.

-What is Percocet?
+What Is Percocet?

 As a combination medication, Percocet belongs to two drug classifications.
 Oxycodone is an opioid, a group of drugs derived from the opium poppy plant.
 Acetaminophen is not an opioid but is known as an analgesic or a pain reliever.
 Acetaminophen (also known as paracetamol) can increase the effects of oxycodone.